Economy of Ohio: Iron and steel

-However, despite Ohio's large presence in the iron and steel market, employment rates have declined in Ohio, generally attributed to weakening national economy.
+However, despite Ohio's large presence in the iron and steel market, employment rates have declined in Ohio, generally attributed to the weakening national economy.
 Between 1998 and 2005, the number of Ohio iron and steel industry workers decreased from 52,700 to 34,000.
 The Ohio Department of Development predicts the decreases will continue in coming years.
 The average annual salary for iron and steel industry workers in Ohio was $59,686, compared the national industry average of $53,352.

 Major iron and steel manufacturers with world headquarters in Ohio: Timken Company, located in Canton, and Worthington Industries, located in Columbus.
 Other manufacturers include Cleveland-Cliffs in Cleveland, and Republic Engineered Products, North America's largest supplier of specialty bar quality steel, located in Canton.
 V&M Star Steel, a subsidiary of France-based Vallourec, broke ground on a $650 million production facility in Youngstown in June 2010.

 In August 2010 Arizona-based International Technical Coatings announced plans to construct a 667000 sqft, $15 million production facility in Columbus, while Pro-Tec, a joint venture between U. S. Steel and Japan-based Kobe Steel headquartered in Leipsic, announced in September 2010 a $290 million, 415000 sqft expansion of existing facilities.

 In April 2018, Cleveland-Cliffs Inc. broke ground on a $700 million hot-briquetted iron production facility in Toledo, Ohio.
-When complete in 2020, the plant will process nearly 2.5 million tons per year of iron ore for use in the domestic steel industry.
+It was expected to be complete in 2020, and will process nearly 2.5 million tons per year of iron ore for use in the domestic steel industry.